 So far, a number of people have already deleted their Coinbase accounts completely and calling others to do the same via a hashtag #deleteCoinbase on Twitter even as the rage escalates, for several days now.
 While several accounts have so far been deleted with users posting evidence on Twitter, some users have complained that Coinbase is not allowing them to delete accounts.

-It seems Coinbase yesterday started disabling deletion of accounts.
+It seems that yesterday, Coinbase started disabling deletion of accounts.
 Some users posted messages from Coinbase on disallowing closure of account with Coinbase saying it had forwarded the issues to "a specialist" and they would take 5-7 days or longer to review the issue and make a decision.

-Neutrino says that it has, for the last 3 years, built "best platforms available for the analysis, investigation and identification of illegal cryptocurrency transactions on different blockchains and within smart contracts."
-It said it joined Coinbase because they align with the company's mission of building "an open financial system" and that they share the same committment with Coinbase to " regulation, compliance and security in the cryptocurrency space."
+Neutrino says that it has, for the last 3 years, built "best platforms available for the analysis, investigation, and identification of illegal cryptocurrency transactions on different blockchains and within smart contracts."
+It said it joined Coinbase because they align with the company's mission of building "an open financial system" and that they share the same commitment with Coinbase to " regulation, compliance, and security in the cryptocurrency space."

-However, the leaders -- CEO Giancarlo Russo, CRO Marco Valleri and CTO Alberto Ornaghi, also formerly worked as Hacking Team company, an Italian software services that brought them at the centre of conversies in the wider tech and privacy community.
+However, the leaders -- CEO Giancarlo Russo, CRO Marco Valleri and CTO Alberto Ornaghi, also formerly worked as Hacking Team company, an Italian software services that brought them at the center of controversies in the wider tech and privacy community.
 Valleri and Ornaghi (under the aliases NaGa and ALoR) sold man-in-the-middle attack software to the police force of Milan, Italy, in 2003, before Russo joined the company.
-Hacking Team also offered services to different regimes around the world such as Saudi Arabia, Morocco, Sudan, Kazakhstan, Bahrain and Turkey, among others.
+Hacking Team also offered services to different regimes around the world such as Saudi Arabia, Morocco, Sudan, Kazakhstan, Bahrain, and Turkey, among others.

-The services were centered around the Remote Control System (RCS) software, whose users are able to remotely access files, record keystrokes, take photos and read emails from any infected device.
+The services were centered around the Remote Control System (RCS) software, whose users are able to remotely access files, record keystrokes, take photos and read emails from an infected device.